 Normally, a change in income does not count as a qualifying event.
 But for people who are in states that haven’t expanded Medicaid and are ineligible for Medicaid or premium subsidies because their income is below the poverty level, HHS made an exception to the rule.
 As of 2015, people in that situation are allowed to enroll in a subsidized exchange plan as soon as their income reaches 100 percent of the poverty level, regardless of when that happens during the year.

 If you’re unable to afford an ACA-qualified plan while you’re between jobs, you might want to consider a short-term health insurance plan.
 These temporary health insurance plans are not regulated by the ACA, so they still use underwriting, don’t cover pre-existing conditions, impose caps on benefits, don’t have to cover preventive care, etc. But they’re better than nothing and they’re far less expensive than an ACA-qualified plan.
-Short-term plans don’t meet the individual mandate requirements, but if you qualify for an exemption, you wouldn’t be required to pay a penalty for having a plan that isn’t ACA-compliant.

 If you get coverage on your own – either Medicaid or a private plan – and then get a new job that provides health insurance benefits, you’ll be able to cancel the interim insurance and switch to your employer’s plan once you’re eligible for coverage.
-Coverage in the individual market is issued on a month-to-month basis; there are no annual contracts, so you can cancel at anytime, although the only available termination date is typically the last day of the month.
+Coverage in the individual market is issued on a month-to-month basis; there are no annual contracts, so you can cancel at any time, although the only available termination date is typically the last day of the month.